WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - For me, **the biggest difference between the old and the new versions is the TTL behavior**.
 The old version of the Global Tables **forced you to set TTL only on the primary, not on replicas**.
 This **requirement is gone in the new version**.

   - This begs a question: how in the world I never heard of this.
 I guess I was pretty lucky.

+  - The **newer version of global tables uses less WCU for replication**.
+[Source](https://youtu.be/tNMWD71o82Y?t=838).
+This means it will be cheaper to run.

 - AWS CDK supports the new version via the `replicationRegions` property (they still are using the `AWS::DynamoDB::Table` resource).